JGMM23/ConversiaWebsiteB/replit.md

    - Server validates data and returns success/error response
    - UI displays appropriate toast notifications

+3. **Newsletter Subscription**:
+   - Email is validated client-side
+   - Data is sent to the `/api/subscribe` endpoint
+   - Server validates and stores the email
+   - UI confirms subscription with toast notification

-3. **Authentication Flow** (partially implemented):
+4. **Authentication Flow** (implemented for future use):
-   - User schema exists but full authentication flow is not implemented
+   - User schema exists but full authentication flow is not currently active

 ## External Dependencies

 ### Frontend Dependencies

 - React ecosystem (React, React DOM)
-- Tailwind CSS for styling
+- Tailwind CSS for styling with custom color scheme
 - ShadCN UI / Radix UI for component primitives
-- Framer Motion for animations
+- Framer Motion for animations and visual effects
-- React Hook Form for form handling
+- React Hook Form for form handling and validation
-- Zod for validation
+- Zod for schema validation
-- Wouter for routing
+- Wouter for client-side routing
-- React Query for data fetching
+- React Query for data fetching and state management
-- Remix icons for iconography
+- Lucide React and React Icons for iconography
+- Tailwind animations for enhanced user experience

 ### Backend Dependencies